savonet/book/workflow.md

 ```{.liquidsoap include="liq/process.read.lines2.liq" from=1}
 ```

-Here, `l` contains the list of all our files.
+Here, `l` contains the list of all our files in the `~/Music` directory.
 We use `list.shuffle` to put it in a random order, print its length (obtained with `list.length`) and finally pass it to the `playlist.list` operator which will play all the files.

 #### Security